Dick Klugman: Politics and activism

 In 1969, Klugman was elected to the Australian House of Representatives as the Labor member for the new seat of Prospect, a western-Sydney constituency.
 Klugman held the seat of Prospect until his retirement in 1990.
 He was the first refugee to become a federal member.
-In his first speech to Parliament, among other issues, he commented on the legalisation of cannabis and the removal of laws against homosexuality, abortion a, censorship and prostitution.
+In his first speech to Parliament, among other issues, he commented on the legalisation of cannabis and the removal of laws against homosexuality, abortion, censorship and prostitution.

 During his time as a Member of Parliament he did not hold any ministerial offices, commenting in 1989 that "I wouldn’t make a good Minister" because of his willingness to play the "devil's advocate."
 He established the world's first Parliamentary Amnesty Group and was a delegate to the United Nations General Assembly in 1973.
 He was one of four federal parliamentarians who left the House of Representatives in 1976 before a vote to express condolences for the recently deceased Chairman Mao.
 Klugman was the Chair of the Joint Select Committee on Video Material, convened in 1984 and beginning work in 1985 after New South Wales, Victoria, South Australia, Western Australia and Queensland banned the sale and showing of X-rated videos.

 After retirement, Klugman was a member of the Australian National University council for 20 years.
 His papers are held at the National Library of Australia.